Applies to Launchpad Mini MK3, Launchpad X, and Launchpad Pro Mk3

 When finished, you can either send it to one of the Custom Modes using the button at the top right:

-You can also save them to your Components account or download them as a SysEx file so you can share it with others using the Save button.
+You can also save them to your Components account or download them as a SysEx file so you can share them with others using the Save button.

 If you're using Windows and you'd like to use the Launchpad with Components and Ableton simultaneously, please install the driver found here (the same driver is used for both).

-In the firmware page, you can update and reinstall the firmware of your Launchpad.
+On the Updates page, you can update and reinstall the firmware of your Launchpad.
 When you first get the Launchpad it is worth checking here to see that you have the latest firmware.
 This will list all the changes we've made to the firmware as well.